Raiatea Travel Guide

 Where To Stay In Raiatea?

-Raiatea has no resorts (except for a private island) but only pensions, a couple of lodges, and self-catering options.
+Raiatea has no resorts (except for a private island) but mostly pensions, a couple of lodges, and self-catering options.
 If you’re opting for the boutique options in the southern half of the island, I recommend renting a car for your entire stay.
 If you’re backpacking or self-catering, the closer you are to Uturoa, the more services you’ll find, such as supermarkets, ATMs, markets, restaurants, etc. Note that most accommodations in Raiatea require a minimum two-night stay.
 Here are a few recommendations in every category.

 Resorts